This post may contain affiliate links. Please see my disclosure policy for more details.

 Whilst the Western Australian wildflowers exist year-round, they’re most prolific during springtime between August and November, when you’ll be sure to spot many colourful varieties along the coastal paths and rivers.

 9. Hike or Bike through the Margaret River Forests

 Bound by the Leeuwin Naturaliste National Park to the west, the world’s only pure tuart forest to the north, jarrah and marri forests to the east, and the third tallest tree species in the world, the karri tree, to the south, Margaret River has plenty more than beaches and wine on offer.

 You can enjoy the forests by hiking bush trails or cycling mountain bike paths.

 To learn about our camping ground, check out my post on eco-camping in Margaret River.

 Plan your own road trip using my epic Perth to Adelaide drive itinerary, which includes distances, drive stops, accommodation and highlights.

-Follow my adventure my reading my next post on Hamelin Bay and Cape Leeuwin.
+Follow my adventure by reading my next post on Hamelin Bay and Cape Leeuwin.
+Thanks for reading!

 Like it?
 Pin it!